Pictures: Anti-Israel Protesters in Chicago Cheer Palestinian Terror Attacks

 Many participating in the demonstration were from Bridgeview which has one of metropolitan Chicago’s largest Palestinian populations, AP reports.

-“It’s difficult to watch the news and see what’s happening to our families and friends there,” Hatem Abudayyeh, chairperson of the U.S. Palestinian Community Network chairperson Hatem Abudayyeh told NBC-Chicago.
+“It’s difficult to watch the news and see what’s happening to our families and friends there,” Hatem Abudayyeh, chairperson of the U.S. Palestinian Community Network, told NBC-Chicago.

 “They’re very careful when they’re home, and they’re very anxious listening for the air raids.”